dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-2-who-is-dbt-mesh-for.md

 ### Tips and tricks

 - **Data products by some, for all:** The spoke teams shouldn’t produce public models.
 By contrast, development in the hub team project should be slower, more careful, and focus on producing foundational public models shared across domains.
 We’d recommend giving hub team members access (at least read-only) to downstream projects, which will help with more granular impact analysis within dbt Explorer.
 If a public model isn’t used in any downstream project or a specific column in that model, the hub team can feel better about removing it.
 However, they should still utilize the dbt governance features like `deprecation_date` and `version` as appropriate to set expectations.
+If there is a need for a public model in a spoke project to be shared across multiple projects, consider first whether it could or should be moved to the hub project.
 - **Sources:** Spokes should be allowed/encouraged to define and use _domain-specific_ data sources.
 The platform team should not need to worry about, say, `Thinkific` data when building core data marts, but the Training project may need to. _No two sources anywhere in a dbt mesh should point to the same relation object._ If a spoke feels like they need to use a source the hub already uses, the interfaces should change so that the spoke can get what they need from the platform project.
 - **Project quality:** More analyst-focused teams will have different skill levels & quality bars.
 Owning their data means they own the consequences as well.
 Rather than being accountable for the end-to-end delivery of data assets, the Hub team is an enablement team: their role is to provide guardrails and quality checks, but not to fix all the issues exactly to their liking (and thereby remain a bottleneck).

 ### Adoption challenges

 There are trade-offs to using this architecture, especially for the hub team managing and maintaining public models.
 This workflow has intentional friction to reduce the chances of unintentional model changes that break unspoken data contracts.
 These assurances may come with some sacrifices, such as faster onboarding or more flexible development workflows.
+Compared to having a single project, where a select few are doing all the development work, this archiecture optimizes for slower development from a wider group of people.

 If this sounds like your organization, it's very likely that dbt Mesh is a good fit for you. ✅